 Evelina is a semi-firm,

-cave d’affinage.
+cave d’affinage (or sometimes 12 months!).
 My great grandmother

 Evelina, from Québec, worked night and day cooking, cleaning, repairing

 clothes, to care for her nineteen children and her lumberjack husband.
 Hardworking